 DeLand, Florida 32723

-The following additional requirements apply to international applicants:
+The following additional requirements apply to international applicants and domestic applicants who attended foreign institutions:

 Submit your transcripts

-If the grading and evaluation system used by your education system differ from those used by the United States education system, you must provide official translation and a course-by-course evaluation of undergraduate/graduate degree studies.
+If the grading and evaluation system used by the foreign institution's education system differ from those used by the United States education system, you must provide official translation and a course-by-course evaluation of undergraduate/graduate degree studies.
 Please use one of the following evaluation services for your course-by-course evaluation:

 World Educational Services